 Without another word, Peter resumed his meditation.
-Ryu watched with approval, and none small amount of pride, of the young man’s determination.
+Ryu watched with approval, and no small amount of pride, of the young man’s determination.
 He closed his eyes to observe the flows in the void to see his student’s progress …

 Something else quickly took his attention.
 The Darkness, all too present in the void these days, was excited, the tendrils grasping at something with intent.
 He followed it and found the image of what it sought.
 The next fragment.

 “Arthur!”
 Ryu shouted, breaking the concentration of all of his students.
 “Get ready to go.
 The next carrier needs you.”